alexjmanlove/cat-dog-classifier/README.md

-## Brief Notes on the Theory Behind Convolutional Neural Networks
+## Brief Notes on the Motivation for Convolutional Neural Networks

 Imagine a supervised learning problem where you have one input feature per pixel in an image.
 For a megapixel image your input space would be on the order of millions.
 This is computationally intractable for a standard neural network to learn.
 CNNs are handy because they reduce this high dimensional input by performing convolutions.
 Using a sliding kernel, they reduce the input space.